fbielejec/fbielejec.github.io/_posts/2023-02-27-access-control-in-ink-smart-contracts.md

 Now in the light of all the [points mentioned above](#intro) one might wonder why do we even bother writing smart contracts in Solidity.
 Well, it's not that simple.
 First of all there is a large, valuable EVM ecosystem created over the years, with contracts processing billions of dollars.
-There is immense tooling, libraries. frameworks and know-how along with battled developers that have been creating evm contracts for many years now.
+There is immense tooling, libraries. frameworks and know-how along with battled developers that have been creating EVM contracts for many years now.

 ![_config.yml]({{ site.baseurl }}/images/2023-02-27-access-control-in-ink-smart-contracts/meme1.jpg)